-PSQL - Procedural SQL - is the Firebird stored procedure and trigger language.
+PSQL - Procedural SQL - is the Firebird programming language used in stored procedures, triggers and executable blocks.

 BEGIN ...
 END blocks may be empty

 Description: BEGIN ...
 END blocks may be empty in Firebird 1.5 and up, allowing you to write stub code without having to resort to dummy statements.